EMBRACE 2 Learn Inc.

 • Increase organizational efficiency and decreases operational costs.

-• Build loyalty in customers.
+• Build loyalty with customers.

 • Future proofs work so it can provide more value later.

-• Help reduce unconscious bias by identifying and debunking false perceptions and favors the development of more efficient products and services for your users and clients.
+• Help reduce unconscious bias by identifying and debunking false perceptions and favors the development of efficient products and services for your users and clients.

 While automated and manual testing for web accessibility can identify many accessibility barriers, the best way to ensure an inclusive experience is to involve people with disabilities.
 Their user experience is an invaluable part of the development process.
 Below is a video which explains the value of including people with disabilities throughout every phase of your web projects, new online initiatives, and as a service provider.